5 Best Things to do in Kanazawa, Japan

 The tour we loved the most and suggest booking ASAP is this one!

-Our personal FAVORITE thing we did was this tour to UNESCO-listed Shirakawa-go!
+Our personal FAVORITE thing we did was this tour to the UNESCO-listed Shirakawa-go!
 This historic village was stunning, and a fantastic look at traditional culture.
 We also got to explore Kanazawa’s gems with our local guide!

 Things to do in Kanazawa